Integrating FCM Push Notifications

 Step 2: Upload FCM Credentials to the Console

-Go to the RC Console, and in the Application Identifier > Android > Google (FCM) tab, fill in the credentials obtained in the previous step.
+Go to the RC Console, navigate to Application Identifier > Android > Google (FCM), and fill in the credentials obtained in the previous step.

 -